flowershow/flowershow-app/blog/how-to-publish-vault-quickly-and-easily.md

 ## STEP 3: Create a GitHub Repository for Syncing

 1. Create a Github repository.
 This will act as a backup and sync point between Obsidian and Flowershow.
-2. Use our [template repostory](https://github.com/flowershow/flowershow-cloud-template) -- click "Use this template" button to create a new repository (can be private if you want).
+2. Use our [template repository](https://github.com/flowershow/flowershow-cloud-template) -- click "Use this template" button to create a new repository (can be private if you want).

 ## STEP 4: Connect Flowershow to Your GitHub Repository

-1. Go back to Flowershow Cloud dashboard
+1. Go back to the Flowershow Cloud dashboard
-2. Choose the Publish your Obsidian vault option (or click [go directly to new site creation here](https://cloud.flowershow.app/new))
+2. Choose the Publish your Obsidian Vault option (or click [go directly to new site creation here](https://cloud.flowershow.app/new))
 3. Select the GitHub repository you just created.
 4. Click **Create Website** — your Flowershow will set up your site in seconds!

 ## STEP 5: Sync Your Obsidian Vault & Publish

 1. Go back to Obsidian and go to the **Flowershow plugin settings**.
-2. Enter the details for your GitHub repository.
+2. Enter the details of your GitHub repository.
 3. Go to the Flowershow button in the sidebar and **select the notes to publish** — and that’s it!

 ## Conclusion